What Is Breast Augmentation?

 What to Expect During Your Breast Consultation with Dr. Duboys

 During the consultation for Breast Augmentation, you will meet with Dr. Duboys.
 After carefully examining your breasts, Dr. Duboys will discuss your expectations and the possibilities available to you.
 He will discuss the pros and cons of each incision, implant placement, and types of implants.
-Dr. Duboys will explain all the details of the Breast Augmentation procedure will be fully explained and any questions that you have, answered.
+Dr. Duboys will explain all the details of the Breast Augmentation procedure and answer any questions you may have.

 Schedule a Consultation

 If you would like to learn more about Breast Augmentation, contact us or call (631) 423-1000 to schedule a consultation at our office in Huntington, Long Island.
 Dr. Duboys has been serving the Long Island, Nassau & Suffolk county areas with leading cosmetic surgery care for over 30 years.